 When you provide an intersection, you allow Info- Excavation to only notify the companies within the desired zone and since it’s information that’s mandatory you avoid unnecessary delays in the treatment of your request.

-By providing a start date to your work you assist the member companies in planning their locates.
+By providing these dates, you assist the member companies in planning their locates.
 This will, in turn, reduce the wait time not only for you but all the other clients of Info- Excavation.
-As well this allows us to verify that you’ll be doing the work inside of 30 days.
+Also, the period between the excavation start date and its scheduled end date written on your request represents the period in which your request is in effect.

 There are several reasons why the request was placed on standby but all these reasons have a common denominator, you’ve not provided mandatory information.
 The missing information that would instigate this action could be: the name of the person placing the request, the name of the municipality or work area, a civic address in the case the type of works asks for it ( pool, fence, patio…etc) the start date of your work, the closest intersection or a contact phone number.
 It’s also possible that the streets are in new developments and we can’t identify them on our maps, in this case, we’ll place your request on standby in the effort to get more information.